-- further assessment to clarify current concerns, to obtain other information about exposure to abuse, neglect, family/domestic violence - a physical examination of a component of assessment - referral within WA Health (e.g. (o a social we ker) and/or another agency - case management meetings - on point monitoring and support - other intervention as appropriate to your role/agency/profession - consultation with line management or local specialist medical staff - consultation with or reference, Child Protection Unit, PMH - consultator with CPFS
+- further assessment to clarify current concerns, to obtain other information about exposure to abuse, neglect, family/domestic violence - a physical examination as a component of assessment - referral within the WA health system (e.g. to a social worker) and/or another agency - case management meetings - ongoing monitoring and support - other intervention as appropriate to your role/agency/profession - consultation with line management or local specialist medical staff - consultation with, or referral to, Child Protection Unit, PMH/PCH - consultation with CPFS.

-If at any point during ingoing case management you identify:
+If at any point during ongoing case management you identify: